pmndrs/react-three-fiber/readme.md

 </mesh>
 ```

-You can nest primitive objects, which is good for awaiting async textures and such.
+You can nest primitive objects—which is good for awaiting async textures and such.
 You could use React-suspense if you wanted!

 ```jsx
 <meshBasicMaterial attach="material">